-Nymphs are 1⁄22-inch long (1 to 2 mm), the size of a long pinhead and can feed on mice, squirrels, chipmunks, raccoons, opossums, shrews, cats, and humans.
+Nymphs are 1/32-inch long (1 to 2 mm), the size of a long pinhead or sesame seed and can feed on mice, squirrels, chipmunks, raccoons, opossums, shrews, cats, and humans.
 In Kansas, juveniles occur from May through July.

 Adults occur most commonly from September through December but also can be encountered in the spring.
 Adults feed primarily on white-tailed deer and occasionally on coyotes, dogs, raccoons, and other wildlife.
-The black-legged tick is the vector of Borrelia burgdorferi (Lyme disease) in the central and eastern United States, and the vector of Anaplasma phagocytophilum (human granulocytic ehrlichiosis).
+The blacklegged tick is the vector of Borrelia burgdorferi (Lyme disease) in the central and eastern United States, and the vector of Anaplasma phagocytophilum (human granulocytic ehrlichiosis).